 But when we start to make our way along a path of self-confrontation, we don’t know that what we really fear is what lurks in our own unplumbed depths.
 And so it is that we so often project this very real fear of self onto all kinds of other miscellaneous fears.
 Then we deny we have those fears, and we set about covering them up.

 Until one day we wake up and realize we have some enormous fear of some particular aspect of life upon which this tsunami of fear of our self has landed.
 Or maybe we just end up fearing life itself and so endeavor to avoid living it altogether.
-We do this in the same way we avoid knowing the self, to whatever extent it’s feared.
+We do this in the same way we avoid knowing the self, to whatever extent we fear it.

 Only when our search for self-knowing has gained a little traction do we become aware that what we’re really most afraid of is ourselves.
 We can recognize this by the backpedaling we do when it comes to seeing our part in our problems; when we resist, in all the more or less obvious ways we do so; when we won’t face our terror of letting go of our defenses, which would allow us to experience our natural feelings.

-But the degree of our guardedness won’t be clear to us to begin with, because our guards have become second nature to us.
-We don’t even realize at this point that they’re unnatural and that life could be oh-so-very-different if we would just let them go.
+But the degree of our guardedness won’t be clear to us to begin with.
+Because our guards have become second nature to us.
+We don’t even realize at this point that they’re unnatural.
+We don’t yet know that life could be oh-so-very-different if we would just let them go.
 In truth, our inability to relax and let ourselves be guided by involuntary forces is a key sign of how much we distrust ourselves.

 And exactly why do we hold back from allowing natural soul movements to guide us?
 Because we’re afraid of them, that’s why.
 We’re afraid of where they will take us.
-To simply become aware of this fear is to take a giant leap in the right direction, heading toward self-liberation, toward freedom from fear.
+To simply become aware of this fear is to take a giant leap in the right direction.
+It will head us toward self-liberation and toward freedom from fear.
 For if we’re not aware of our fear of our self, it can’t be overcome.